obfusk/srvbak/README.md

     Date        : 2013-05-16

-    Copyright   : Copyright (C) 2013  Felix C. Stegerman Version     : 0.0.3
+    Copyright   : Copyright (C) 2013  Felix C. Stegerman Version     : 0.0.4

 []: }}}1

 ## TODO

-  * review!
-  * test!
+  * review! + test!
-  * README!
-  * remote sync! --> cpbak
+  * remote sync! --> cpbak!

+### README

+  * dry run
+  * gpg
+  * tar/rsync: wildcards/slashes, anchored
+  * 2am/4am/...

 ### Maybe

-  * options to not use gpg ?!
+  * options to not use gpg for databases ?!

 ## Description
 []: {{{1

   srvbak - server backup (cron job)

-  srvbak.bash backups/dumps configuration files (using baktogit [2]),
-  data (incrementally, using cp -l and rsync), and databases (currently postgresql and mongodb).
-It keeps a specified number of older backups, removing obsolete ones.
-Services can be stopped and restarted if needed.
-The cron job runs srvbak, sending a report per email using mailer [3].
+  srvbak.bash backs up configuration files, data, sensitive data, and databases (currently postgresql and mongodb).
+It keeps the specified number of older backups, removing obsolete ones.
+Services can be stopped and restarted, if needed.

-  ...
-TODO ...
-  A cron job on another server can regularly copy the backups to e.g. a NAS, using rsync and ssh.
-  ...
-TODO ...
+  See \*.sample for (annotated) configuration examples.

-  NB: when using baktogit, just set it up first, then let srvbak use it.
+  To use baktogit [2] to back up configuration files, set it up (with a repository not in srvbak's directory), then configure srvbak to use it.

-  See \*.sample for examples.
+  To use gpg for secure backups, you will need to create a gpg key;
+  see GPG.

+  There is an optional cron job that runs srvbak daily, sending a report per email using mailer [3].

+  To securely and automatically copy the backups (w/ rsync and ssh) to e.g. a NAS, you can use cpbak [4].

+  It should also be possible to create a custom backup script using the srvbaklib.bash library.

+[]: }}}1

+## srvbak.bash steps
+[]: {{{1

+  1. commands to run before (e.g. stop services)
+  2. baktogit + tar + gpg
+  3. data w/ rsync (incrementally, using cp -l)
+  4. sensitive data w/ tar + gpg
+  5. postgresql w/ pgdump + tar + gpg
+  6. mongodb w/ mongodump + tar + gpg
+  7. commands to run after (e.g. start services)

+  Each step is optional.

 []: }}}1